MDE Intelligence

 • AI for MDE

-• Application of (meta-heuristic) search and machine learning to modelling problems;
+• Application of large language models (LLMs), Generative AI and machine learning to modelling problems;

-• Machine learning of (meta-)models, concrete syntax, model transformations, etc.;
+• Machine learning and Generative AI for (meta-heuristic) search (meta)models, concrete syntax, model transformations, etc.;

 • AI planning applied to (meta-)modelling, and model management;